justliam42/MSOE-notes/Classes/CPE 1500/Week 2 - Design Levels, logic gates, functional waveform diagrams, canonical Boolean equations.md

 		write number line in order
 		put arrows towards positive outputs
-	This is positive logic - we create the equation based on positive outputs Next do the algebra equation
+	This is positive logic - we create the equation based on positive outputs Next do the algebra equation (the canonical equation)